compono/idibu-api/webservices/reporting-management/README.md

 This set of webservices will allow you to remotely trigger idibu reports from your own system.
 You can:

-- Trigger a report with parameters and set a watchdog
+- <a href="https://github.com/oneworldmarket/idibu-api/blob/master/webservices/reporting-management/report_ws.md">Trigger a report with parameters and set a watchdog</a>
 - List available reports
 - List set reporting watchdogs
 - Remove selected reporting watchdog.